‘Shooting Pain’ and Numbness in Arm

 X-rays and MRI scans are typically used to investigate further.
 X-rays show the bony outline and the alignment of the bones in the neck, and an MRI scan will be able to visualise the structures in your spine, such as the discs, ligaments, joints, muscles, the spinal cord and nerves.
 In some cases a CT scan is also done to assess the bony structures in more detail and to look at the extent of any bone spurs.

-In some patients, the symptoms of cervical radiculopathy recover on their own without medical intervention.
-In other cases, cervical radiculopathy treatment (or more commonly known as neck pain treatment) in Singapore begins with non-surgical options including:
+In some patients, the symptoms of cervical radiculopathy improve on their own without specific medical intervention.
+When care is needed, treatment usually begins with non-surgical options.
+Conservative cervical radiculopathy treatment, also known as neck pain treatment, may include: